 What Are Brad Nails?

-Brad nails are, likewise, very small construction nails that are often applied during carpentry projects.
-They, too, have compact heads.
-In the case of brad nails, however, these heads are slightly off-center.
 This design feature allows the worker to drive these nails in even more deeply so that the head hugs the surface.
-The most typical use of brad nails would be in the manufacture of cabinets and other indoor furniture.
+The nail gauge of brad nails is typically smaller, which makes them ideal for more delicate work.
+They are most commonly used in the manufacture of cabinets and other indoor furniture.

 Brad nails can be driven into the chosen surface with a nail gun as well, being nearly the smallest type of nail for which this is possible.
 They have a gauge of 18 (1.22 millimeters), and are manufactured in a variety of lengths.
-The best tip, in this case, is for the brad nails you choose to be three times longer than the material you are attaching is thick.
+The best tip, in this case, is for the brad nails which you choose to be three times longer than the material you are attaching is thick.

 What Is the Difference Between Brad Nails vs. Finish Nails?